A View from the Terrace: Appearances

 After the successful appearance of Graeme Thewliss during A View From The Euros, more regular contributors and friends of the show were invited to contribute.
 To date, host Craig G. Telfer has appeared in all but one of the studio shows (A View From The Euros, Episode 3) due to a positive COVID-19 test.
 However he did appear briefly via video call.
 In Series 2 and 3, there were a total of 3 Best Of episodes, as Telfer introduced the best clips from the previous series alone in the studio.
-As of Series 5, Episode 7: